 A depth correction factor was identified after integrating structural features from televiewer logs and core logs, completed as part of the single-hole geoscientific data integration.
-Because of the rigid nature of the drill rods, it was concluded that structure depths recorded during core logging were not subject to cumulative error, and that discrepancies between core and televiewer logged features were caused by the wireline winch odometer.
+Because of the rigid nature of the drill rods, it was concluded that structure depths recorded during core logging were not subject to cumulative error, and that discrepancies between core and televiewer logged features were caused by the wireline winch odometer and/or mismatching of structures between the two datasets.